-When the power cannot be de-energized, the minimum required clearances described in Figure 10-3 of NAVAC P-307 must be maintained.
-If any part of the crane or load could approach the distances noted in Figure 10-3 of NAVAC P-307, a designated signaler shall be assigned.
+When the power cannot be de-energized, the minimum required clearances described in figure 10-3 of NAVAC P-307 must be maintained.
+If any part of the crane or load could approach the distances noted in figure 10-3 of NAVAC P-307, a designated spotter shall be assigned.
 In addition, a supervisor shall visit the site, assess potential hazards, and establish procedures to safely complete the operation.

-Follow the requirements of NAVFAC P-307 Paragraphs 10.11.1 through 10.11.1.6 for crane operations near or below overhead electrical transmission lines, operation near communication towers, and travelling below power lines.
+Follow the requirements of NAVFAC P-307 paragraphs 10.13.1 through 10.13.6 for crane operations near or below overhead electrical transmission lines, operation near communication towers, and traveling below power lines.